The Crazy World of Arthur Brown: Musical style

-The Crazy World of Arthur Brown's music encompasses psychedelic soul, British rhythm and blues, pop, and psychedelic rock.
+The Crazy World of Arthur Brown's music encompasses psychedelic rock, soul, Rhythm and Blues, pop, and theatrical performance.

+Their live performances - with dramatic costuming and pyrotechnics - helped form the basis of the “shock rock” aesthetic and influenced artists such as Alice Cooper, Peter Gabriel and David Bowie.

 Mike Knoop, writing for Classic Rock magazine, said that Brown's singing style recalls "Eric Burdon, Bob Calvert, Ian Gillan, Tim Curry, Brian Connolly, and a smidgen of King Diamond all coming out of one person."
 Brian Carr, another Classic Rock writer, compared the debut album's music to that of Alice Cooper and Frank Zappa.